 But you cannot take the entire element out.
 Only a tiny portion of it will be visible, and you will see that the element has two screws with wires.
 This is exactly where you are going to do the test.

-- Using a voltage tester (or a multimeter), verify that the heater isn’t powered with any electricity once again.
+- Using a voltage tester (or a multimeter), verify that the heater isn’t powered with any electricity again.

 - When you’re done, reassemble the items building the water heater properly.